any-docs/css/content/reference/properties/mask-border-width/index.md

 ### Basic usage

-`mask-border-width` defines the width of the border mask — setting this to a different value to {{cssxref("mask-border-slice")}} will cause the slices to be scaled to fit the border mask.
+`mask-border-width` defines the width of the border mask — setting this to a different value to `mask-border-slice` will cause the slices to be scaled to fit the border mask.

 ```css
 /* Final mask scaled down to 20px wide */